 A surefire way of checking whether your UHK is grounded is with a multimeter.
 Put your multimeter to continuity test mode.
 When touching the two probes together, your multimeter should beep.

-Now touch the left ground pin which is marked by the red arrow with a proble, and touch the left steel plate with the other probe.
+Now touch the left ground pin which is marked by the red arrow with a probe, and touch the left steel plate with the other probe.
 If the left keyboard half is grounded you should hear a beep.
-Same for the right keyboard half.

 Grounding your UHK